Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning: Conclusions

-From a practical perspective {we note} that RL agents trained on simulated data will perform well in market situations that are similar to the training simulations.
-This reveals an important shortcoming of RL methods when applied to hedging of an option contract in practice: the typical sample-inefficiency of RL (as compared to supervised learning) {leaves the practitioner with little options but} to train on simulated data, which leads to the standard Financial engineering problem of choosing the right class of It\^{o} processes and calibration.
-However, once such processes have been used for training, it can hardly be claimed that the agent operates in a fully model-independent way.
-The (comparatively) small amount of \emph{real-world} data that the agent will encounter in operation will not change the overwhelming influence of the training in a statistically significant way.
-It is not uncommon that RL is used in Finance in situations where large data sets are available for training.
-A typical example that amends naturally to RL algorithms is market-making, where trading occurs on a sub-microsecond time scale and produces an abundance of real-world data.
-The application of RL algorithms in {slow businesses} such as option hedging remains an area of {active} research.
+For completeness, we mention that direct minimization of terminal risk using Supervised Learning addresses the important use case of hedging complicated structures that cannot be priced with standard tools, but is much simpler than DQN.
+While our findings are no surprise from the perspective of AI research, the question of training-data availability has not been discussed in detail in the hedging literature.
+To the contrary, we have observed a tendency towards more complex architectures in the recent publications, but data-availability might dictate a simple model.
+It is not uncommon that RL is used in Finance in situations, where large data sets are available for training.
+A typical example, where RL algorithms are used successfully is market-making, where trading occurs on a sub-microsecond time scale and produces an abundance of real-world data.
+The application of RL algorithms in a settings that provides relatively few data points, such as options hedging, remains an area of active research.